syncfusion-content/winui-docs/winui/Masked-TextBox/MaskTypes.md

 ---
 layout: post
 title: Mask types in WinUI MaskedTextBox control | Syncfusion
-description: Learn all about the mask types in the MaskedTextBox control to set the mask type such as Simple and RegEx.
+description: Learn all about the mask types in the MaskedTextBox (SfMaskedTextBox) control to set the mask type such as Simple and RegEx.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug